After reading some of my recent essays about coaching, you might be interested in working with a coach. Awesome!

 Coaching is far more common than it used to be, so there’s a pretty good chance that someone you know has worked with a coach before.
 However, people may not always mention it in everyday conversation.

 Ask around!
-A friend may have worked with an executive coach at her job, for example, and that executive coach may also do life coaching.
-Or maybe that executive coach knows a good life coach or two.
+A friend may have worked with a leadership coach at her job, for example, and that leadership coach may also do personal coaching.
+Or maybe that leadership coach knows a good personal coach or two.
 I worked with a fantastic coach years ago who my brother recommended.

 2. Reach out to me.

-In case you hadn’t realized, I’m a life coach!
+In case you hadn’t realized, I’m a leadership and personal coach!
 As of this writing, I’m still taking on clients.
 If you’re interested in working with me, please feel free to reach out.

 I’m also happy to give you some recommendations for other great coaches I know.
 I’ve referred family, friends, and even strangers on to great coaches that I trust and respect.